 You have to pay the same regulatory fees with both services, so these fees aren’t an issue.
 If you decide to use M1 Plus ($125 per year) or Robinhood Gold ($5 per month), you’ll need to account for those fees.

 Margin investing comes with costs that vary depending on the platform you use.
-M1 offers margin at a variable 6.50% through M1 Borrow and a basic account.
-They require an M1 Plus account to access lower-cost margin (5.00% variable) through M1 Borrow.
+M1 offers margin at rates as low as 6.75% variable with M1 Plus.

 M1 investment options